thefuntastic/Unity3d-Finite-State-Machine/README.md

 ChangeState(States.MyNextState, StateTransition.Overwrite);
 ```

 `StateMahcine.Overwrite` will cancel any current transitions, and call the next state immediately.
 This means any code which has yet to run in enter and exit routines will be skipped.
-If you need to ensure you end on a particular state, the finally function will always be called:
+If you need to ensure you end with a particular configuration, the finally function will always be called:

 ```C#
 void MyCurrentState_Finally()